jbhannah/dctvbot/readme.md

 A simple IRC bot for chatrealm, built using [Cinch](https://github.com/cinchrb/cinch)

 ## diamondclub.tv commands
-`!whatson` - Display what is currently streaming live on dctv
+`!whatson` or `!now` - Display what is currently live on diamondclub.tv
-`!whatsnext` - Display the next scheduled show
+`!whatsnext` or `!next` - Display the next scheduled show for Channel 1 http://diamondclub.tv/#1
-`!schedule` - Display the schedueld shows for the next 48 hours
+`!schedule` - Display the scheduled shows for the next 48 hours for Channel 1 http://diamondclub.tv/#1

 ## Help commands
 `!help` or `/msg dctvbot help` - Post a short introduction and list available plugins.
 `/msg dctvbot help <plugin>` - List all commands available in a plugin.
 `/msg dctvbot help search <query>` - Search all plugin’s commands and list all commands containing <query>.

 ## Random fun commands
 **Restricted to users with voice or higher.**
-`!flip [word]` - Prints tableflip emoji, when [word] is supplied, the table is replaced with a flipped version [word]
+`!flip [word]` - Prints tableflip emoji, when [word] is supplied, the table is replaced with flipped [word]
 `!tumbleweed` -  Prints tumbleweed characters
-`!boil` or `#boiled` - You got boiled. #boiled may be used mid-sentance.
+`#boiled` - You got boiled.
+May be used mid-sentance.

 ## Cleverbot commands
 **Restricted to users with voice or higher.**